tfij/tfij.github.io/_posts/2017-03-29-Reducing-Coupling-Of-Java9-Modules.md

 }
 ```

-A module `pl.tfij.java9modules.app` depends on `pl.tfij.java9modules.greetings.api` API, not its implementation.
+A module `pl.tfij.java9modules.app` depends on the `pl.tfij.java9modules.greetings.api` API, not its implementation.
-To access the implementation of `Greeting` class just use `ServiceLoader`  class:
+To access the implementation of the `Greeting` class, just use the `ServiceLoader` class:

 ```
 ServiceLoader<Greeting> services = ServiceLoader.load(Greeting.class);
 ```

-Notwithstanding, to run such code you have to provide required implementation in other module.
+However, to run such code, you have to provide the required implementation in another module.
-A module that provides a service (module with implementation) declares module descriptor like:
+A module that provides a service (a module with implementation) declares a module descriptor like this:

 ```
 module pl.tfij.java9modules.greetings.standard {